statamic/docs/content/collections/docs/relationships.md

 title: Relationships
 template: page
 intro: |
   Content is often related to other content and bits of data.
-For example, a blog post may have an author and 3 other recommended posts.
+A blog post may have an author and 3 other recommended posts.
 A product may have a brand and a category.
 A hot dog may have a bun and some mustard.
+This pages covers ways to create and take advantage of these types relationships.
 id: 8ed04215-9f46-4000-bd67-c71b21b67d85
 blueprint: page
 ---
 ## Overview

 Statamic relationships are defined by storing the ID of one piece of content (an entry, term, or user for example) in a variable on another piece of content.
-Once linked in this simple but specific way, you can fetch and display the related content by using the variable in your templates.
+Once linked in this simple-but-specific manner, you can fetch and display the related content by using the variable in your templates.

 ## Fieldtypes